CMSC 20300: Introduction to Human Computer Interaction

 Copyright

 This course was developed by Pedro Lopes.
-Parts of this course are derived (with permission) from a course taught by Patrick Baudisch (in which Pedro co-taught a few segments) at Hasso Plattner Institute.
 All teaching materials in this class, including course slides, homeworks, assignments, practice exams and quizzes, are copyrighted.
 Reproduction, redistribution and other rights solely belong to the instructor.
 In particular, it is not permissible to upload any or part of these materials to public or private websites without the instructor's explicit consent.
 Violating this copyright policy will be considered an academic integrity violation.

 Policies